jnozzi/cocoadev.com/markdown/NSBezierPathcombinatorics.md

 c) for an intersection, we discard all points except those that fall inside the other path.
 This is the inverse of the union case.
 Both paths need to be in the same direction.

 The order of the points must be maintained, so a practical method might be to first mark all of the unwanted points.
 Then the first path is walked, and each marked point is ignored.
 When an intersection point is reached, we switch to the other path and keep walking.
 We need to decide at each intersection whether to "turn left or right".
 It's a simple operation to determine which side of the line a point lies.
 The direction of each path needs to be set up so that the walking round proceeds in the correct manner.
 I'm still a bit vague on this actually, as is probably obvious.
-General/NSBezierPath has a method to reverse a path, so it's easy to set up the paths in the desired direction to facilitate this.
+NSBezierPath has a method to reverse a path, so it's easy to set up the paths in the desired direction to facilitate this.

 Notes:

-My view is that the points will all need to be extracted into a more accessible data structure for doing all of this rather than working in the General/NSBezierPath data structure directly.
+My view is that the points will all need to be extracted into a more accessible data structure for doing all of this rather than working in the NSBezierPath data structure directly.

 The result of the operation needs to have as few control points as necessary to describe the result.
 Therefore converting to a standard vector path (SVP), doing the operation in that domain and then converting back is not a suitable option, as the result will massively multiply the number of control points.
 However, using an intermediate SVP representation to find many of the necessary points is acceptable, and probably inevitable.

 ---- more to come as this proceeds ----

 ----
-If GPL is acceptable, there may be (I have it but I don't know if I can distribute it) a category on General/NSBezierPath that converts the bezier paths to a libart sorted vector paths, performs the union or intersection operations, and then converts back to General/NSBezierPaths composed solely of short vectors.
+If GPL is acceptable, there may be (I have it but I don't know if I can distribute it) a category on NSBezierPath that converts the bezier paths to a libart sorted vector paths, performs the union or intersection operations, and then converts back to NSBezierPaths composed solely of short vectors.

 ----
 GPL is fine for me.
 The key point is converting back to bezier form.
 I haven't had much luck so far making this work reliably, but if someone else has, I'd certainly be willing to look at it.
 It may be that despite looking easy, handling this problem directly in the bezier "domain" might be impossible. --GC

 ----
 Java's Area class provides this functionality, and it is emulated pretty well by GNU's classpath, of which the source is freely available.
 It has comments about it not being the most efficient algorithm, but it's general, so it works for complex paths as well.
-You could probably adapt the algorithm used there quite easily (obviously giving credit) but as was previously said, you'll probably need an intermediate data structure. --General/DanielPeebles
+You could probably adapt the algorithm used there quite easily (obviously giving credit) but as was previously said, you'll probably need an intermediate data structure. --DanielPeebles

 ----
 A quick review of http://java.sun.com/j2se/1.3/docs/api/java/awt/geom/Area.html indicates that Java's Area class reduces "areas" to closed shapes bounded by  "flattened outline...
 Only uncurved path segments represented by the SEG_MOVETO, SEG_LINETO, and SEG_CLOSE point types"  A quick survey of the Graphic Gems series and other academic literature fails to find any general solution to this problem.